How to Refinance a Mortgage With Bad Credit

 The Federal Housing Administration (FHA) provides multiple mortgage refinancing programs for those with lower credit scores.
 They include:

-- FHA streamline refinance: As its name implies, this process allows you to refinance an existing FHA loan with less paperwork and potentially lower credit standards than a typical refinance, as long as you've made 12 on-time mortgage payments.
-It will typically result in a lower mortgage payment.
+- FHA streamline refinance: As its name implies, this process allows you to refinance an existing FHA loan with less paperwork and potentially lower credit standards than a typical refinance, as long as you've made six on-time mortgage payments and at least 11 on-time payments in the past 12 months.

 - FHA rate-and-term refinance: If you have a conventional loan, you can apply for an FHA rate-and-term refinance, which may allow a minimum credit score as low as 500.
-You also must be able to demonstrate 12 months of on-time mortgage payments.
+You also must be able to demonstrate at least six months of on-time mortgage payments.

 - FHA cash-out refinance: This option allows you to get a new home loan larger than your previous loan, plus cash for the difference.
-To qualify, you'll need at least 20% equity in your home and a history of on-time payments for 12 months—or for the length of the loan term so far if it's shorter than that.
+To qualify, you'll need at least 20% equity in your home and a history of on-time payments for 12 months—or six months if your loan is less than one year old.
 The minimum credit score is generally 580, though, so you may need to improve your score before applying.

 3. VA Interest Rate Reduction Refinance Loan (IRRRL)

-If you currently have a home loan insured by the U.S. Department of Veterans Affairs, known as a VA loan, you may be able to refinance it without undergoing a credit underwriting process or a home appraisal with the VA IRRRL program.
+If you currently have a home loan insured by the U.S. Department of Veterans Affairs (VA), known as a VA loan, you may be able to refinance it without undergoing a credit underwriting process or a home appraisal with the VA IRRRL program.

 4. USDA Streamline Refinance

-Similar to the VA IRRRL program, you're not required to undergo a credit review, but you must show 12 months of on-time payments.
-You must also meet income eligibility requirements.
+Similar to the VA IRRRL program, you're not required to undergo a credit review or an appraisal.
+But you must meet certain income requirements and show six or 12 months of on-time payments, depending on the type of refinance.

 5. Find a Co-Borrower